pocco81/koy/docs/specs.md

 Imports are statements used to "bring in" other `.koy` files:

 + The effect of importing a file is the same as replacing the import by the file's contents.
-Therefore, all the keys and variables defined on them will be available in the file which is importing.
+Therefore, all the keys and variables defined on them will be available in the file which is importing
 + Single imports are done using only the `import` keyword
 + Multiple imports can be place inside of curly braces (`{}`) next to an `import` statement